 Skip to content

-The Hit and miss: exploring the health and service needs of ex-prisoners with a history of injecting drug use project is a research project undertaken by the Justice Health Working Group at the Burnet Institute.
-This project provides a comprehensive examination of the health service needs of post-release prisoners with a history of injecting drug use in Victoria.
-The project also examines risk behaviours (in particular those associated with blood-borne virus (BBV) transmission) among this group, and seek to identify areas where the service system does not meet the actual and/or perceived needs of this group during a particularly vulnerable period.
+The Hit and Miss: Exploring the Health and Service Needs of Ex-prisoners With a History of Injecting Drug Use project provides a comprehensive examination of the health service needs of post-release prisoners with a history of injecting drug use in Victoria.
+The project also examines risk behaviours (in particular those associated with blood-borne virus (BBV) transmission) among this group, and seeks to identify areas where the service system does not meet the actual and/or perceived needs of this group during a particularly vulnerable period.

 The project will investigate the barriers and enablers linking people with a history of injecting drugs to health services during the immediate post-prison release period.
 The project also includes a systematic review of research examining hepatitis C virus (HCV) transmission and service utilisation by post-release prisoners, in addition to a mapping exercise of services available to Victorian prisoners.

 Abstract adapted from Justice Health Working Group (Burnet Institute)